tttor/ctrl-foundation/survey/grondman_2012.md

   it does not always showsuperior performance compared with other methods.

 ## comment
-* seems not include the deep-net as fn approx
+* seems not include the deep-net as fn approx, but indeed emphasize fn approx